ggharsha/bringing_home_the_bacon/README.md

 ## Bonus Features:
 This project has abundant potential in terms of add-on features.
-Some potential ideas include:
+Some ideas include:
 * Introducing new levels and obstacles that add even more difficulty levels to the game.
 * Introducing skin packs to change some of the characters in the game (pig, butcher, obstacle sprites).
 Potentially making themes based on holidays.
 * Introducing a challenge mode where the player only has a single life to get through as many levels as possible.